okoreniak/Polygon_QT_MVC/README.md

-   Demo project utilizing pattern MVC - editor which allows to draw only convex polygons.
+   Demo project utilizing pattern MVC with QT - editor which allows to draw only convex polygons.